 How do I know if I have an onboard (integrated) video card?

 To determine if you have an integrated or onboard graphics card, look at the back of your computer where all of the cords and cables plug into the computer.
 Find the monitor cable, which connects the monitor to the computer.
 Look where the cable connects to the computer.

 If the connection (VGA, HDMI, or DVI) is near where your mouse, keyboard, and USB connections are, it is most likely an integrated graphics card in your computer.
 As shown in the picture above, this computer has no expansion cards and has a VGA and DVI connection for the onboard video.
-In the case of a tower case, like the one shown above these connections are also typically vertical and not horizontal.
+In the case of a tower case, like the one shown above, these connections are also typically vertical and not horizontal.

 However, if the connector is separate from the other connectors or in one of the expansion slots, it is a removable graphics card and not an onboard video card.
 The picture below is an example of a computer that has a removable video card, located in an expansion slot.